luyaojie/awesome-nlp-resource/README.md

 - Relation Extraction
   - [SemEval 2018 Task7](https://lipn.univ-paris13.fr/~gabor/semeval2018task7/) The training data and evaluation script for SemEval 2018 Task 7: Semantic Relation Extraction and Classification in Scientific Papers.
   - [Datasets of Annotated Semantic Relationships](https://github.com/davidsbatista/Annotated-Semantic-Relationships-Datasets) **RECOMMEND** This repository contains annotated datasets which can be used to train supervised models for the task of semantic relationship extraction.
+  - [TACRED](https://nlp.stanford.edu/projects/tacred/) TACRED is a large-scale relation extraction dataset with 106,264 examples built over newswire and web text from the corpus used in the yearly TAC Knowledge Base Population (TAC KBP) challenges.
+Details in *Position-aware Attention and Supervised Data Improve Slot Filling, EMNLP 2017*.
+  - [FewRel](http://www.zhuhao.me/fewrel/) FewRel is a Few-shot Relation classification dataset, which features 70, 000 natural language sentences expressing 100 relations annotated by crowdworkers.

 - Event
   - [TempEval-3](https://www.cs.york.ac.uk/semeval-2013/task1/index.html) The TempEval-3 shared task aims to advance research on temporal information processing.